eubieald/eubieald/README.md

 One of my greatest passions is the art of programming.
 I love the thrill of solving problems, building applications, and the endless possibilities that technology opens up.
 It's not just a career; it's a journey of constant learning and exploration.

-- 👀 I’m interested in working as a full-stack developer in the near future.
+- 👀 I’m interested in working as a full-stack developer
-- 🌱 I’m currently learning Javascript, Webpack, MERN and other tech stack.
 - 📫 How to reach me: eubiealuad@gmail.com

 <!---